 - ICS Network Security Monitoring - Analysis

 The ability to prepare for and perform ICS incident response is vital to the safety and reliability of control systems.
-ICS incident response is a core concept in an ICS active defense and requires that analysts safely acquire digital evidence while scoping the environment for threats and their impact on operations.
-ICS incident response is a young field with many challenges, but students in this section will learn effective tactics and tools to collect and preserve forensic-quality data.
-Students will then use this data to perform timely forensic analysis and create IOCs.
+ICS incident response is a core concept of ICS active defense and requires that analysts safely acquire digital evidence while scoping the environment for threats and their impact on operations.
+ICS incident response is a young field with many challenges, but during this section students will learn effective tactics and tools to collect and preserve forensic-quality data.
+Students will then use these data to perform timely forensic analysis and create IOCs.
 In the previous section's labs, APT malware was identified in the network.
 In this section, the labs will focus on identifying which system is impacted and gathering a sample of the threat that can be analyzed.

 - Acquisition in an Operational Environment